 But the complexity and verbosity required to do even the simplest of tasks is insane.

-It allows you to do things quickly without thinking about the low-level stuff.
+It allows you to prototype things quickly without thinking about the low-level stuff.

 But it sure gives you every opportunity to go as low as you want.